lprsrts/game-of-life/README.md

-# Conway's Game of Life - Modular Architecture
+# Conway's Game of Life - Simple and Modular Architecture

 A modern C++ implementation of Conway's Game of Life featuring a clean, modular architecture built with SFML.
 This cellular automaton demonstrates how simple rules can create complex, emergent behaviors.